Havana Conference: Sidenote

 While Luciano knew that Vito Genovese had tipped off the U.S. government to his whereabouts in Cuba, he did not live to learn that it was "Joe Bananas" Bonanno who revealed to New York City newspapers as to Luciano's whereabouts in Cuba in February 1947.
 Joseph Bonanno was a respected and feared Don, who was ruthless, ambitious and had aspired to being crowned capo di tutti capi (boss of all bosses) like his former boss and mentor Salvatore Maranzano.
 This information of Joseph Bonanno's treachery was picked up by former FBI agent William Roemer, who was given the information by several of his former FBI colleagues.
 Bill Roemer details this on pages 132-42 in his 1990 book, War of the Godfathers.

 In popular culture

 The film The Godfather Part II has an homage to the Havana Conference when Michael Corleone travels to Havana to have a meeting with several other mob bosses.
+In the film a cake decorated with a picture of Cuba is cut into slices and handed out to the attendees, symbolizing the mafia takeover of the country.

-Bugsy also has the climatic debate and decision on whether to and when to execute Bugsy Siegel set at the Hotel Nacional.
+Bugsy also has the climactic debate and decision on whether to and when to execute Bugsy Siegel set at the Hotel Nacional.